 Your radio can be configured to hold a queue of up to 500 tracks in a playlist menu.
-The tracks or albums for the playlist can be selected from your UPnP server.
+The tracks or albums for the playlist can be selected from your UPnP server and from a USB memory device.
 The playlist is held in the memory in your radio until the external power is removed, or until the playlist is cleared from the menu.